jitkasempin/pubsub-to-bigquery-pump/README.md

 ## Why

 Google Cloud has an easy approach to draining your PubSub messages into BigQuery.
-Using   Dataflow and an existing template you can quickly create job that will consistently and reliably stream your messages into BigQuery.
+Using provided template you create a job that will consistently and reliably stream your messages into BigQuery.

 ```shell
 gcloud dataflow jobs run $JOB_NAME --region us-west1 \